eostitan/delphioracle/README.md

 ## Set up and run updater.js

-Updater.js is a nodejs module meant to retrieve the EOS/USD price using cryptocompare.com's API, and push the result to the DelphiOracle smart contract automatically and continuously.
+Updater.js is a nodejs module meant to retrieve the EOS/USD price using cryptocompare.com's API, and push the result to the DelphiOracle smart contract automatically and continuously, with the help of CRON.

 ```
 cd scripts